waleedkhan91/elk-ilm/README.md

 On mapping, create @timestamp with type Date, @version with type Keyword and geoip with type object.
 Then create template.

-Provide following settings in logstash.yl according to your elastic cloud instance.
+Provide following settings in logstash.yml according to your elastic cloud instance.

     xpack.monitoring.elasticsearch.hosts: XXXX
     xpack.monitoring.enabled: true